Abhishek-alp/Excel-Sales-Analytics/README.md

 * [x] Business acumen: Converting results into insights like “growth leaders,” “new product success,” and “priority markets.”
 * [x] Attention to detail: Ensuring DAX logic and report filters are accurate to maintain data reliability.
 * [x] Communication: Presenting findings in clear, stakeholder-friendly reports.

-Do you also want me to go back and **add similar placeholders for file links in Projects 1 & 2** so all three projects look consistent?